Skip to main content

 Why Claude Code?

 Permission enforcement at the tool level.
 Claude Code is the only agent that can enforce hard blocks on file operations and shell commands.
 When configured, it cannot write or edit Python files, even if it wants to.
+Sub-agent parallelization without context compaction.
+Claude Code can spawn sub-agents (via the Task tool) that work independently.
+Process multiple websites in one session without losing context.
+In our internal experiments, we processed 40 websites in a single Claude session before hitting conversation compaction.
 Other agents (OpenCode, Cursor, Windsurf) receive the same instructions but lack enforcement.
 They can choose to ignore the rules.
 Claude Code can’t.

 Setup